 2. Zurich is beautiful.
 Take a dip in the Zugsee.
 Go up to the top of the Cathedral.
 The views of the city are lovely.

 3. The cable cart at Mount Pilaus near Luscern is a lot of fun.
-There is an adventure activity park there and the worlds steepest train track. almost 7 years ago
+There is an adventure activity park there and the worlds steepest train track. over 7 years ago

 Depends on your time & budget: